jcdehart/NEXRAD_qpe_process/doc/run_radxrate.md

 - Parameter files for KDP, PID, and Rate.

 ## Overview
-Overall, RadxRate extends the capabilities of RadxKdp and RadxPid by calculating hourly rain rates at each radar gate depending on the local PID category and polarimetric values.
+Overall, RadxRate builds upon the capabilities of RadxKdp and RadxPid by calculating hourly rain rates at each radar gate depending on the local PID category and polarimetric values.
+It shares parameters files with those two applications.
+RadxRate will calculate the rain rates with either raw or attenuated-corrected data; the user can choose the option they prefer.
+The three-dimensional rain rates produced by RadxRate can be then used in RadxQpe to estimate the rain rate closest to the surface, after accounting for beam blockage, noise, and clutter.

 ## PID thresholds file
 These thresholds describe the membership functions for each combination of the PID category and polarimetric field as well as the variable weights for each particle type.
-The file also contains a place to enter a sounding, if the radar files cover a narrow time period; otherwise, the sounding will be overwritten by data provided by the user, which is explained below.
+The file also contains a place to enter a single sounding, if the data cover a narrow time period; otherwise, the sounding will be overwritten by data provided by the user, which is explained below.
 The particle types are most sensitive to temperature, Zh, Zdr, and the standard deviations of Zdr and PhiDP.

 Set this to a file suitable for the radar transmit mode and wavelength: